You’ve got to be proactive.

 Anywhere outside of the U.S. has two options: “Message to buy,” or “Checkout on another website.”

-Once you’ve chosen your shopping method, it’s time to add products to your Facebook shop!
+Once you’ve chosen your payment method, it’s time to add products to your Facebook shop!

 Step 3: Add Products to Your Facebook Shop